sarah-n-wright/Network_Evaluation_Tools/StateOfTheInteractomes_Notebooks/README.md

 ## Inputs/Outputs

-* `StateOfTheInteractomes/Notebooks/Data/` contains pre-computed data for visualization and analysis, including Supplemental Tables 2-5
+* `StateOfTheInteractomes/Notebooks/Data/` contains pre-computed data for visualization and analysis, including Datasets EV1-6
 * Other data neccessary for analysis is contained in `Data/`
 * Generated figures are saved to `StateOfTheInteractomes_Notebooks/Figures`
 * Generated data is saved to `Data/example_outputs/`